MarkPflug/MarkPflug.github.io/blog/_posts/2017-10-09-building-a-better-resources-file.markdown

 </Project>
 ```

 I'm hoping that at some point I can discard this hack, because I worry that it might cause odd interactions with other build customizations, but for now it seems to get the job done.
+Specifically, I think that this solution would not work if more than one NuGet package in your project tried to do this.
+I suspect you can only have one `Generator` specified for a item group, so there would be no way for two DSLs to use this technique in the same project.

 ## Packaging with NuGet

 Now that we have fully implemented the build script, we want to package it up to be easily reusable.
 We'll do this by creating a NuGet package.

 NuGet includes the ability to provide MSBuild scripts in your package.
-This is accomplished by including your scripts in a folder called "build", and following a naming convention that allows the scripts to be handled automatically.
+This is accomplished by including your scripts in a folder name "build", and following a naming convention that allows the scripts to be handled automatically.
 The naming convention is [PackageName].(props|targets).
 The .props file will be automatically included at the top of the consuming project, and the .targets will be included at the end.
-Of course, if you have custom tasks, the assembly that implement the tasks must also be included in the build folder so it can be referenced.
+Of course, if you have custom tasks, the assembly that implement the tasks must also be included in the package as well.
+The tricky bit is that we don't want the assembly containing our task to be added as a reference to the consuming project; it should only be used by the build scripts.

 Creating a NuGet package used to involve creating a `.nuspec` file that that would instruct nuget.exe how to assembly your package.
-This has been improved recently, and incorporated into the SDK project system.
+This has been improved in the latest version of MSBuild (15+).
 Now, we can define all of the package details within our csproj file instead.
-Microsoft has provided [fairly detailed documentation]([here](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj#nuget-metadata-properties) about the new MSBuild properties to control this.
+Microsoft has provided [fairly detailed documentation](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj#nuget-metadata-properties) about the new MSBuild properties to control this.

-The new project system will produce a NuGet package without having to specify anything at all, but by default the output isn't going to be what we want.
-The default configuration will include our assembly in the package "lib" folder which will include our assembly as a reference in the consuming project.
-We don't want that.The consuming project shouldn't reference our assembly, we just want to modify their build process.
+MSBuild can now produce a NuGet package without having to specify anything at all, but the default behavior isn't what we want.
+By default our assembly will be placed into the "lib" folder of the package.
+This will cause our assembly to be added as a reference in the consuming project.
+We don't want that, our task assembly should only be invoked at build time, not at runtime.
 To prevent our assembly from being referenced, we set the `IncludeBuildOutput` property to `false`.
 However, once we do that, we are entirely responsible for the file contents of our package.
-This was one detail that wasn't clearly spelled out in the documentation.
-This is accomplished by adding items to the `Content` item group and defining the `PackagePath` metadata to specify where the file should be packaged.
-There are a number of other properties that affect the packaging process.
-I'm only going to include the `Authors` and `Description` values for this example.
+We can control the file layout of our package by using the `PackagePath` metadata.
+There are a number of other properties that can be defined to affect the packaging process, but I'm only going to include the `Authors` and `Description` values for this example.

 The entire csproj for my project ends up looking like the following.